PolytechNS/ps8-24-kickoridor24/README.md

 ## All runs

-Run `docker-compose up --build`.
-That's it, unless you need other scripts to run before or while the server is launched, but then you (probably?) know what you are doing.
+Run project on prod mode: `docker-compose up --build`.
+It's change uri of mongo to connect with the mongo container.

+Run project on dev mode: `npm start dev`.
+It's change uri of mongo to connect localhost:27017.